shueho/BioDataTools/README.md

 ### 4.01 `GeneArrangementMap.py [GENE_LIST] [COLOR_CONFIG] [Vertical_spacing]`

-**Function Description:** To distinguish the linear arrangement of genes by different colors, you can use other more specialized tools for drawing.
+**Function Description:** To distinguish the linear arrangement of genes by different colors, you can use other more specialized tools for drawing.There is an updated beautification tool, namely script 4.04.

 - **GENE_LIST:** List of gene sequences, TAB delimited.
 Each row represents a linear order of a genome.
 Different lines represent different genomes.
 - **COLOR_CONFIG:** Color configuration table, TAB delimited.
 The RGB hexadecimal representation of the colors in the first column and the gene names in the remaining columns.